-Rick Frame, MD Utah Cancer Specialists – CPAN Medical Chairman
+Rick Frame, treatment MD Utah Cancer Specialists – CPAN Medical Chairman

 You may think that as a practicing cancer doctor in Salt Lake City for over 25 years, I would get plenty of exposure to cancer patients.
 But in early June 2011, I was overwhelmed and blown away by the honesty, compassion, emotion and sharing made by men cancer patients at a Reel Recovery fly- fishing retreat.